-If you want your daughter to remain enrolled at Wellington Girls’ College you need to seek permission before moving out of the zone.
-The Board of Trustees considers all such applications on a case by case basis and in certain circumstances will allow girls to continue their schooling.
-Others will be advised that a move out of zone will jeopardise their daughter’s continued enrolment.
+If you want your child to remain enrolled at Wellington Girls’ College you need to seek permission before moving out of the zone.
+The Wellington Girls’ College Board considers all such applications on a case by case basis and in certain circumstances will allow students to continue their schooling.
+Others will be advised that a move out of zone will jeopardise their child’s continued enrolment.

 Our Prospectus and link to our online application form are available from the enrolment page on our website